Logo

 Brian McClair was rarely left out of the squad, often coming on as a substitute to play in midfield or attack.

-Brian McClair had a hand in another memorable goal that season, assisting Eric Cantona in his famous chipped goal on 21 December 1996 against Sunderland at Old Trafford.
+Later that year, Brian McClair had a hand in another memorable goal, assisting Eric Cantona in his famous chipped goal on 21 December 1996 against Sunderland at Old Trafford.

 In later years, as his first team opportunities were reduced, Brian McClair became something of a cult hero at Manchester United due to his Choccy's Diary being published in the official Manchester United magazine.